WP Umbrella Logo

 <?php echo date("Y"); ?>

-Frequently Asked Questions about WordPress maintenance tasks
+Frequently Asked Questions about WordPress Maintenance

 WordPress websites require a lot of care.
 Some tasks need to be accomplished every day (uptime monitoring, backup, etc), while others, like database optimization, might be done less frequently.